-At the Annual Meeting, stockholders will vote to approve an amendment to our ESPP to increase the number of shares of common stock authorized for issuance thereunder from 775,000 to 975,000.
-Such amendment will require the affirmative vote of a majority of the votes cast at the meeting, provided a quorum is established.
+At the Annual Meeting, stockholders will vote to approve an amendment to our ESPP to increase the number of shares of common stock authorized for issuance thereunder from 975,000 to 1,825,000.

 The ESPP permits the Company's employees to purchase our common stock at a discounted price.
 This plan is designed to encourage and assist employees of the Company to acquire an equity interest in the Company through the purchase of shares of our common stock.
-Subject to stockholder approval, our Compensation Committee has approved the amendment to the ESPP to increase the shares of common stock available for issuance thereunder by 200,000.
+Subject to stockholder approval, our Compensation Committee has approved the amendment to the ESPP to increase the shares of common stock available for issuance thereunder by 850,000.